HajimeUmemiya/jewar-house/README.md

 **IMPORTANT**: All dependencies must be maintained.
 Do not remove any existing dependencies as they may be required for proper functionality.

+## Security Best Practices

+### Environment Variables

+- **Never commit** `.env` files with real API keys
+- Use different API keys for development and production
+- Set production environment variables in your deployment platform
+- The app gracefully handles missing API keys with fallback functionality

+### API Security

+- All API calls use Bearer token authentication
+- API keys are stored in environment variables only
+- No sensitive data is hardcoded in the application
+- Error handling prevents API key exposure in logs

+### Git Security

+- `.gitignore` is configured to exclude all environment files
+- Only `.env.example` (template) is committed to version control
+- Sensitive configuration is handled through environment variables

 ## Contributing

 When adding new features: